 Vision, Values & Ethos

-‘live a life of love.
-Love other people just as Jesus loved us’, Ephesians 5 verse 2.
+Live a life of love, just as Jesus loved us.
+Ephesians 5 verse 2.

 ‘Small school, big Heart - making a difference.
 Our school provides the Christian foundation for children to grow and flourish, whilst inspiring ambition.
 Everyone is a valued member of the school family which empowers them to achieve their very best.
 Our nurturing environment ensures each child becomes a confident and curious life-long learner.
 Our Christian values enable us to inspire others, build courage and show respect - all through love’

 - Working together with Witchampton Church to strengthen our Christian values

 - Having high expectations to ensure children achieve well and make good progress